agvxov/jeger/documentation/README.md

 #### \<
-This is the SOW (start of word) operator.
+This is the SOW operator.
 SOW must match:
 ```
 ^myword